ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/stacks.md

 # Stacks

-The **Stacks** section contains information about stacks in your network - stack members, stack ports, their uptime, role in the stack, status and more.
+The **Stacks** section contains information about stacks in your network -- stack members, stack ports, their uptime, role in the stack, status, and more.

 ![Stacks](stacks.png)